misiektoja/instagram_monitor/docs/usage.md

 <a id="container-operation"></a>
 ## Container Operation

-Installation, Linux ownership setup, local image builds, upgrades and old volume repair are documented under [Docker installation](installation.md#docker-compose).
-This section covers normal container operation after setup.
+See [Docker installation](installation.md#docker-compose) for installation, Linux file ownership, local image builds, upgrades and old volume repair.
+This section covers everyday use after setup.

 <a id="docker-compose-easiest"></a>
 ### Docker Compose

-Compose mounts the current directory at `/data` and stores the Instaloader login in a named volume.
-The wizard creates or updates `instagram_monitor.conf` and `.env` on the host.
-Logs, JSON, CSV and downloaded media also persist outside the container.
+Compose makes the current host directory available as `/data` inside the container.
+The wizard creates or updates `instagram_monitor.conf` and `.env` in that host directory.
+Logs, JSON files, CSV files and downloaded media are also written there.
+The Docker volume named `instagram_monitor_session` stores the saved Instagram login separately.

 Start the saved targets and interface in the foreground: